 Dog cavities can be difficult to spot for a pet owner.
-When searching for a cavity you should keep an eye out for any small holes that may appear on your dog’s tooth.
+When searching for a cavity you should keep an eye out for any small, darker holes that may appear on your dog’s tooth.
 The holes themselves tend to look small on the outside and then can get larger inside the tooth.

 Diagnosing cavities in dogs

-- Stage 1 - Only enamel affected
+- Stage 1 - Only enamel affected.

-- Stage 2 - Enamel and dentine affected
+- Stage 2 - Enamel and dentine affected.

-- Stage 4 - Structural crown damage
+- Stage 4 - Structural crown damage.

-- Stage 5 - Majority of crown lost, roots exposed
+- Stage 5 - Majority of crown lost, roots exposed.

 Recovering from dog cavity treatments

 If your dog has had to undergo surgery due to their cavity, you will need to monitor their behaviour and their mouth closely.
 If you notice anything abnormal in either of these then you should inform your vet who will be able to give further advice.
 Special attention should be given when examining the area of the mouth your dog has had treatment on.
-It is likely after surgery your dog will be prescribed with pain relief or antibiotic medicine.
+It’s likely after surgery your dog will be prescribed with pain relief or antibiotic medicine.
 Your vet may also recommend that you change your dog’s diet for a few days after the surgery.

 Preventing cavities in dogs

 The best way to reduce the risk of cavities appearing in your dog’s mouth is to make sure you have a good dental health routine set up for your pet.
 This includes regularly brushing your dog’s teeth and providing them with dental chews.
-Check out our caring for puppy, adult and senior dogs’ teeth article for further advice around this subject.

 Find out more about how to look after your dog’s teeth with our handy article, next.